Anglesey opera singer into BGT final

 Judges Amanda Holden, Simon Cowell, David Walliams and Alesha Dixon labelled the performance "epic".

-Comedian Noel James, from the Swansea Valley, appears in Thursday's semi-final on ITV1.
+Comedian Noel James, from the Swansea Valley, appeared in Thursday's semi-final, but did not make it through.

 Mr Roberts advanced through to the semi-finals of the show after being given the "golden buzzer" by Holden when he sang Puccini's Nessun Dorma in his audition.